geekux/terraform-examples/example5/README.md

 }
 ```

 Variables can be created as a local ones.
 In such case they have limited scope to module where they were declared.
-Terraform supports JavaScript-like ternary operator: **condition ? exprIfTrue : exprIfFalse**.
+Terraform supports JavaScript-like ternary operator: **condition ? expresionIfTrue : expresionIfFalse**.

 ```terraform
 locals {